allegheny-computer-science-310-s2020/class_activities/a12_A*/README.md

 Searching techniques are an important part of AI as they allow problem-solving goal-oriented agents to find solutions to given problems by achieving a certain goal with a specific input.
 Searching is a step by step process to solve a search-problem in a given search space, where a search space represents a set of possible solutions.
 In short, searching algorithms identify and find a specific value within a given data structure.
-In searching a problem is formulated first, where we decide what actions and states to consider, given a goal.
+In searching, a problem is formulated first, where we decide what actions and states to consider, given a goal.
 A problem can be defined formally by five components:

 - _Initial (Start) State_: the state that the agent starts the search.